thegrreat1/Kali-linux-Macbook-pro-2013-fan-controller/README.md

 # Kali-linux-Macbook-pro-2013-fan-controller

-A very basic script i made to be able to change my fanspeed on macbook pro running kali linux All the script does is reading the user input and echoes it to the applesmc located at /sys/module/applesmc/drivers/platform:applesmc/applesmc.768/fan1_min
+A very basic script i made to be able to change my fanspeed on macbook pro running kali linux<br>
+All the script does is reading the user input and echoes it to the applesmc located at /sys/module/applesmc/drivers/platform:applesmc/applesmc.768/fan1_min